 Why focus on AI now

 AI algorithms are growing more complex and pervasive every day.
-The traditional view of open source code implementing AI algorithms may not be sufficient to guarantee inspectability and replicability of the AI systems.
+The traditional view of Open Source code implementing AI algorithms may not be sufficient to guarantee inspectability and replicability of the AI systems.
 Algorithms are deciding who stays in jail or which customers deserve credit to buy a house.
 More kinds of “autonomous” systems are appearing so fast that government regulators are rushing to define policies.
 If policies are not put in place and the influence of these algorithms continues unmonitored, we’ll likely to see more unintended and detrimental consequences.

 Why it’s important to open source